porplax/jellyfish-rs/README.md

 Wanted to***⭐spice up your setup?⭐*** Jellyfish reacts to what's on your monitor and controls Neopixels to copy what's on it.
 In other words, it's ambient lighting.

 It does this via **Neobridge**.
-It lets your PC to communicate to a RP2040 board _(other circuitpython boards should work but it's not tested)_.
+It lets your PC to communicate to a circuitpython board.
 Sends RGB data and tells the board to control the Neopixels connected to the board.

 ## 🖋️getting started🖋️ <a name = "getting started"></a>

+### DIY supplies
+Jellyfish is a DIY project.
+All you need is a circuitpython board, few wires, and a neopixel LED strip (*i don't know if other LEDs can work, this is just from experience*).
+#### getting things right
+If you really wanna get things right, it is essential to have the right size LED for your desk setup.
+Here was my setup.
+- <a href="https://www.adafruit.com/product/2552"> Adafruit NeoPixel Digital RGB LED Strip - Black 30 LED 1m - BLACK </a>
+- <a href="https://www.adafruit.com/product/5526">Pi Pico W</a>

+**Other boards should work with serial, but they must be circuitpython.**
 ### prerequisites

 Before you can run the jellyfish program, you'll need a circuitpython board to run **Neobridge**.